 If you are living on campus, look into being a Resident Assistant.
 Typically colleges allow RAs to live on campus with free room and board!
 If you are commuting, try public transportation or carpooling.
 This will save you gas money and keep you from having to purchase a parking pass.

 Going to college is expensive, but the benefits of obtaining a degree or certificate greatly outweigh the costs.
 Let us take the stress out of financing so you can focus on your studies!
-Mariner Finance makes loans for just about any reason, and we will work with you to make payments fit your budget.
+Mariner Finance is here for your financing needs!
 Call or stop by your local branch today to see how we can help!

 get personal finance tips,